dotnet/docs-maui/docs/whats-new/dotnet-9.md

 <MauiAsset Update="Resources\Raw\MyLargeAsset.txt" AssetPack="myassetpack" />
 ```

-Asset packs can can have different delivery options, which control when your assets will install on the device:
+Asset packs can have different delivery options, which control when your assets will install on the device:

 - Install time packs are installed at the same time as the app.
-This type pack can be up to 1Gb in size, but you can only have one of them.
+This pack type can be up to 1Gb in size, but you can only have one of them.
 This delivery type is specified with `InstallTime` metadata.
 - Fast follow packs will install at some point shortly after the app has finished installing.
-The app will be able to start while this type of pack is being installed so developers should check it has finished installing before trying to use the assets.
+The app will be able to start while this type of pack is being installed so you should check it has finished installing before trying to use the assets.
 This kind of asset pack can be up to 512Mb in size.
 This delivery type is specified with `FastFollow` metadata.
 - On demand packs will never be downloaded to the device unless the app specifically requests it.
-The total size of all your asset packs cannot exceed 2Gb, and you can have up to 50 separate asset packs.
+The total size of all your asset packs can't exceed 2Gb, and you can have up to 50 separate asset packs.
 This delivery type is specified with `OnDemand` metadata.

 In .NET MAUI apps, the delivery type can be specified with the `DeliveryType` attribute on a `MauiAsset`: